linode/apl-docs/docs/inst-chart.md

 Use Helm to install Otomi

-:::caution August 9th 2021: Because of a major refactoring (using the new CLI for the chart install), the Chart install is currently not working.
-Expect an update in a couple of days.
+:::caution Because of a major CLI refactoring (from bash to TypeScript), the Chart install is currently not working.
+We aim to release the new Chart install on the first of September.

 :::